Our Team

 Individual Therapy • Play Therapy

-Rachel Sabourin, M Ed
+Rachel Sabourin, LPC, M Ed

 Rachel graduated from the University of Virginia with a Bachelor’s in Psychology and graduated from William and Mary with her Master’s in Clinical Mental Health and Addictions Counseling.
 She believes in the importance of the therapeutic relationship and believes that counseling is a place where therapists can overcome issues, make positive changes, and heal.
 Rachel is a EMDRIA trained EMDR therapist and supplements that with Informed DBT and Strengths-Based Therapy.